Greetings! Thanks for stopping my Peppermint Alley. I’m glad you’re here.

 The short intro:

-I am a wanderer who loves to get around my bike or on foot.
-I’m a brewer of ciders + kombucha + mischief ::: a grower of babies + community + mint.
+I am a wanderer who loves to get around by bike, on foot, or in a train.
+I’m a brewer of ciders + kombucha + mischief ::: a grower of unschoolers + community + mint.

 Longer intro (written in 2011)